Time: Gates are open at 3:00 p.m. and AC/DC play from 9:00 p.m. until 11:00 p.m.

 The pick up zone at the end of the concert will also be at the entrance to the Magnetic Hill attraction, across the street on Mountain Road.
 The road will be closed to thru traffic, and RCMP officers and medical officials will be on hand to ensure public safety.

-Round-trip Ticket: $10.
+Round-trip Ticket:$10.
 Tickets can be purchased in advance at the following Shoppers Drug Mart locations in Greater Moncton: Riverview, 1663 Mountain Road, 681 Mountain Road, Elmwood Drive, Champlain Place, 18 Champlain Street, 140 Champlain Street, St. George Street and Vaughan Harvey Boulevard.

-Access the concert grounds by entering the main gate to the Magnetic Hill attraction (located on Mountain Road).
+Walking Access Access the concert grounds by entering the main gate to the Magnetic Hill attraction (located on Mountain Road).
 From there, pedestrians will walk through the attraction grounds and have direct access to GATE 1 of the concert site.

-Magnetic Hill Music Festival is partnering with Moncton’s Taxi Association to provide better taxi services to and from the concert.
+Taxi Magnetic Hill Music Festival is partnering with Moncton’s Taxi Association to provide better taxi services to and from the concert.
 There will be a designated taxi drop-off and pick-up zone located adjacent to GATE 1 of the Magnetic Hill Concert Site.
 Ask any of Moncton’s taxi companies for this service.

 One 1L bottle of water allowed per patron.
 Water will be available on site.